frenchypeanut/rockside/doc/more-about-vault.md

 ### Why use a vault ?

-The best way to protect a private keys is to store them in one place and never share them or expose them directly to the outside world.
-Vaults provides such features for your private keys, insuring that only people with the right access can you use but can't have it in clear.
+The best way to protect a private key is to store it in one place and never share it or expose it directly to the outside world.
+Vault provides such features for your private keys.
+With the Rockside Ethereum Vault plug-in, we guarantee that only people with the right access can sign a transaction without having direct access with the private key.

 ### Which vaults are compatible with Rockside ?

-Rockside is using [Hashicorp Vault](https://www.vaultproject.io/) solution.
-We developed an open-source plugin for Hashicorp Vault that enabled transactions signing inside it.
-That way your users only send unsigned transactions with their vault credentials, and they get back signed transactions.
+You can connect an [Hashicorp Vault] (https://www.vaultproject.io/) to Rockside.
+We have developed an open-source plug-in for Hashicorp Vault.
+This plugin provide transaction signing on the Vault.
+In this way, your users only send unsigned transactions with their vault credentials and they retrieve the signed transactions.

-The best way to understand and mastering Vault is by reading [the official Vault documentation](https://www.vaultproject.io/docs/).
+The best way to understand and master Vault is to consult the official Vault documentation (https://www.vaultproject.io/docs/).

-### How to configure the vault ?
+### How to configure the vault  policies?

 Policies are not handled by the plugin or by Rockside.
 It is the client's responsibility to configure them and affect them to theirs users.